enkidevs/curriculum/coding-intro/core/core-concepts/organizing-commands.md

 Functions give the program structure.

-> 💡 you should give your functions explanatory names to make it easier on the reader to understand what they do.
+> 💡 You should give your functions explanatory names to make it easier for the reader to understand what they do.